NVIDIA/NeMo-Guardrails/nemoguardrails/eval/README.md

 * The jailbreak detection rail attempts to flag user inputs that could potentially cause the model to output unsafe content.
 * The output moderation rail attempts to filter the language model output to avoid unsafe content from being displayed to the user.

-The jailbreak and output moderation rails can be evaluated using the following CLI command
+The jailbreak and output moderation rails can be evaluated using the following CLI command:

 ```nemoguardrails evaluate moderation```